Echo2f13/ResumEase/README.md

 # ResumEase

-A resume screening app developed using Python
+A resume screening app developed using Python NLP